 - GDPR Compliant test data.
-According to The World Quality Report 2018-2019 the main pain point for companies using test automation is test data availability and compliance.
-Testers are often struggling to have relevant, valid and GDPR compliant data available for test cases.
+According to The World Quality Report the main pain point for companies using test automation is test data availability and compliance.
+Testers are often struggling to have relevant, valid, and GDPR compliant data available for test cases.
 It is ideal to choose a tool including test data management functionalities or which integrates with one of them.

 - Cloud-based.
 A cloud-based solution will prevent you to download heavy programs.
-You can access the latest version online and have your data safe, accessible any time on the cloud.
+You can access the latest version online and have your data safe, accessible at any time on the cloud.

 Qualibrate ranking: let’s tick the boxes

-Qualibrate is a SaaS solution that is quick to deploy, simple to use and easy to maintain.
+Qualibrate is a SaaS solution that is quick to deploy, simple to use, and easy to maintain.
 Qualibrate empowers your team to deliver faster.

 All you need to do is record your Business Process which will become your unique source of truth.
-With this single centralized recording you can easily create regression tests, Business Process Documentation and even Interactive Training for end-users.
+With this single centralized recording, you can easily create regression tests, Business Process Documentation, and even Interactive Training for end-users.
 Qualibrate also supports you accelerating manual testing expediting customers through User Acceptance Testing.

 Let’s analyze Qualibrate based on the key criteria we’ve described above:

 - Ease of developing and maintaining the script.
 With Qualibrate you can automate a Business Process in as little as 15 minutes (watch the demo here).
-All the steps recorded automatically have clear understandable descriptions, screenshots, are automatically parameterised and a default data set is created for you.
+All the steps recorded automatically have clear understandable descriptions, screenshots, are automatically parameterized and a default data set is created for you.
 Simple.

 - Ease of use for a non-technical user.
 Qualibrate requires no coding skills to create automated scripts.
 That doesn’t mean that you can’t customize your script.
 With Qualibrate you are really flexible: it can be used both by technical and non-technical users.

 - Which testing types does it support?
-Qualibrate supports unit, integration, functional and regression tests.
+Qualibrate supports unit, integration, functional, and regression tests.